prisma-labs/graphql-framework-experiment/docs/references/api.md

 Framework Notes:

-- If your app does not call `app.server.start` then `nexus-future` will.
-It is idiomatic to allow `nexus-future` to take care of this.
+- If your app does not call `app.server.start` then `nexus` will.
+It is idiomatic to allow `nexus` to take care of this.
 If you deviate, we would love to learn about your use-case!

 ## `Server`